 This paper gives an overview of labour market statistics across the UK’s regions and countries.
 The spreadsheet published alongside this paper includes a ‘profile tool’ where you can select a region and see all data for that region presented in tables and charts.Jump to full report >>

 The recent trend in employment rates across all regions and countries is one of growth.
-Employment rates have recovered to their pre-recession levels in all regions and countries apart from Scotland where the employment rate is 0.9 percentage points lower than in 2007.
+Employment rates have recovered to their pre-recession levels in all regions and countries with the exception of Scotland where the employment rate was 0.6 percentage points lower than in 2007/08.
+Northern Ireland’s employment rate was around the same as in 2007/08.

-Between January 2016 and December 2016 part-time working was most prevalent in the South West where 31.3% of those in employment are working part-time.
-Part-time working was least prevalent in London where 22.6% of those in employment were working part-time
+Between April 2016 and March 2017 part-time working was most prevalent in the South West where 31.1% of those in employment are working part-time.
+Part-time working was least prevalent in London where 22.8% of those in employment were working part-time.

 Average weekly earnings